Long Story Short: Omitted Variable Bias in Causal Machine Learning: Omitted Firm Characteristics in Evaluating the Effects of 401(k) Plan.

-The first three columns of Table~\ref{tab:minimal} shows the estimates for the effect of 401(k) eligibility on net financial assets under this conditional ignorability assumption.
-For these estimates, we follow the same strategy used in \cite{DML}, and we estimate the causal effect using DML with Random Forests, considering both a partially linear model, and a fully non-parametric model.
-As we can see, after flexibly taking into account observed confounding factors, although the estimates of the effect of 401(k) eligibility on net financial assets are substantially attenuated, they are still large, positive and statistically significant (more precisely, \$9,189 for the PLM and \$8,247 for the nonparametric model).
+The first three columns of Table~\ref{tab:minimal} shows the estimates for the average treatment effect (ATE) of 401(k) eligibility on net financial assets under this conditional ignorability assumption.
+For these estimates, we follow the same strategy used in \cite{DML}, and we estimate the ATE using DML with Random Forests, considering both a partially linear model (PLM), and a nonparametric model (NPM).\footnote{We use Random Forest both for the outcome and treatment regression and estimate the parameters using DML with 5-fold cross-fitting.
+In order to reduce the variance that stems from sample splitting, we repeat the procedure 5 times.
+Estimates are then combined using the median as the final estimate, incorporating variation across experiments into the standard error as described in \cite{DML}. } As we can see, after flexibly taking into account observed confounding factors, although the estimates of the effect of 401(k) eligibility on net financial assets are substantially attenuated, they are still large, positive and statistically significant (approximately \$9,000 for the PLM and \$8,000 for the NPM).
 With the nonparametric model, we further explore heterogeneous treatment effects, by analyzing the ATE within income quartile groups.
 The results are shown in Figure~\ref{fig:401k-no-confounding}.
-We see that the ATE varies substantially across groups, with effects ranging from approximately \$5,000 (first quartile) to almost \$20,000 (last quartile).
+We see that the ATE varies substantially across groups, with effects ranging from approximately \$4,000 (first quartile) to almost \$18,000 (last quartile).

-\subsubsection{Sensitivity Analysis}
+\subsection{Sensitivity analysis}